solarwinds/apm-python/README.md

    ```python
    pip install -Ie ~/gitrepos/opentelemetry-python-instrumentation-custom-distro/
    ```
 When installing the agent in development mode, every change in the Python source code will be reflected in the Python environment directly without re-installation.
-However, if changes have been made to the C-extension files, you need to reinstall the agent (as described above) to reflect these changes in the Python environment.

 ##### (B) local oboe build